-How Much is Car Insurance in Aurora Ontario
+How Much Does Car Insurance Cost in Aurora

 |Quote Date||Average Auto Insurance Cost in Aurora *|

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.

 We surveyed the car insurance prices in the city of Aurora for the purpose of illustrating.
 Auto insurance rates depend not only on where a motorist lives but also what coverage they choose, what car they drive, and any blemishes on their driving record.
 The impact of the Town of Aurora does nudge car insurance rates up, compared with communities such as Guelph to the west.
 As a GTA suburb, however, Aurora’s rates are much lower than cities such as Vaughan and Brampton.